 "Gold Digger," by Kanye West

-Even if you're the biggest Kanye fan in the world, steer clear of this Late Registration hit (even the acoustic cover by the Vitamin String Quartet) with its allusions to motives other than love.
+Even if you're the biggest Kanye fan in the world, you may want to steer clear of this Late Registration hit (even the acoustic cover by the Vitamin String Quartet) with its allusions to motives other than love.
 Also, it would be best to avoid a herd of people shouting: "We want prenup!"

 "Bootylicious," by Destiny's Child